Skip to content

 # one argument from another is also interpreted by the CLI as

 # run in the background.
-So to make sure the URL sticks together
+Wrap your URL in quotes.

-# Send an email to a smtp relay server your hosting on your box:
+# Send an email to a smtp relay server you are hosting:

 apprise -vv -t "Test Message Title" -b "Test Message Body" \